aderant-handshake/HSFramework-Public/README.md

 CSS Grids are the most straight forward way to construct page layouts, if you have a complex custom use case it is not difficult to build that in the skin with appropriate CSS.  [css-tricks](https://css-tricks.com/snippets/css/complete-guide-grid/)  is an excellent resource if you are just starting with CSS grid.

 Supplied Layout Classes are:
 - hs-grid-magazine : provides full width header, left and right sidebars, main article and full width footer
 - hs-grid : basic grid declaration
 - hs-grid-[ double | triple | quad ]
 - hs-grid-84split : responsive 2 columun layout with left being 3/4 the width, and the right being 1/4
 - hs-grid-48split : responsive 2 columun layout with left being 1/4 the width, and the right being 3/4
 - hs-grid-resp2col : response 2 column layout with a header, sidebar (2/5), main (3/5) and footer.
+Note that the sidebar may have a fixed/max width in the skin and it should layout correctly

 Helper classes
 - hs-rtl : moves the main content to the right of the sidebar, default is to the left